alexhagiopol/ML_fundamentals/README.md

 ### Intro:

-This repo contains my Octave implementations of the projects in [Andrew Ng's Coursera course on Machine Learning](https://www.coursera.org/learn/machine-learning).
+This repo contains my Matlab / Octave implementations of the projects in [Andrew Ng's Coursera course on Machine Learning](https://www.coursera.org/learn/machine-learning).
 I strive to write the most efficient solutions possible for each project.
 If you know a better solution please submit a PR.

 ### Contents: